serverless/blog/posts/2017-11-01-avoid-parking-tickets-with-serverlesss.md

 # Set up the environment

+We're going to create a cron job that sends us an sms the night before every street cleaning day.

-This example is done using the [Serverless Framework](https://www.serverless.com/framework), AWS Lambda and Node.js.
+This example uses the [Serverless Framework](https://www.serverless.com/framework), AWS Lambda and Node.js.

 > **Note:** If you've never used these before, [here is a handy guide](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) for getting everything set up on your machine.